-3.2.
-Hierarchical Auditory View
+3.2.2 Hierarchical Auditory View

-The design of the auditory view is based on the multiple perspective hierarchical approach described in (Metatla et al. 2011a).
+The design of the auditory view is based on the multiple perspective hierarchical approach described in [19].
 According to this approach, a diagram can be translated from a graphical to an auditory form by extracting and structuring its content in a tree-like form such that items of a similar type are grouped together under a dedicated branch on a hierarchy.
 This is aimed to ease inspection, search and orientation [ibid.].